pyta-uoft/website/index.md

 ### R0902: Too many instance attributes {#R0902}

-Used when class has too many instance attributes, try to reduce this to get a simpler (and so easier to use) class.
+The class has too many instance attributes, try to reduce this to get a simpler (and easier to use) class.

 Note: the limit is 7 instance attributes.